dssg/air_pollution_estimation/README.md

 ```smoothing_method``` - "moving_avg"<br/>
 ```stop_start_iou_threshold``` - 0.80

-# TODO complete setup script:
-- Grab annotations (from somewhere?) and put in S3
-- Grab transfer weights (from somewhere?) and put in S3
+# TODO output of the pipeline and the schemas of the tables

 # TODO Describe all the other parameters